Soulside Journey (1991)

 you will about the goofy lyrics, the terrible song titles and the sub-par vocals; these two have a way with the old school

-The title track really gives that Punk feeling (at least, to the ears of someone not
+The title track really gives that Punk feeling (at least, to the ears of someone

-feeling, but perhaps that is part of what they're attempting to get away from with these later records.
+serious feeling, but perhaps that is part of what they're attempting to get away from with these later records.

 "Splitkein Fever" starts out with a healthy pace, though not being very fast.
-The riffs
+The

-you can get past the vocals, it's not half bad.
+If you can get past the vocals, it's not half bad.
 That really sums up the whole album, in a sense.

 "My world is cold and white"

-The next song really takes the feeling, that this album is a jam session, to the next
+The next song really takes the feeling, that this album is a jam session, to the

-bloody awful as well, making this very hard to get into.
+is bloody awful as well, making this very hard to get into.
 To make matters worse, the music isn't even worth suffering through

 the rest.
 There is a cool solo, near the end, so my advice would be to just skip the first couple minutes of the song and